vkbo/novelWriter/docs/source/int_overview.rst

       :width: 220

-novelWriter is built as a cross-platform application using `Python 3 <https://www.python.org/>`_ as the programming language, and `Qt 5 <https://www.qt.io/>`_ for the user interface.
+novelWriter is built as a cross-platform application using `Python 3 <https://www.python.org/>`_ as the programming language, and `Qt 5 <https://www.qt.io/>`_ framework for the user interface.

-novelWriter is built for Linux first, and this is where it works best.
+novelWriter is built for Linux first, so this is where it works best.
 However, it also runs fine on Windows and MacOS due to the cross-platform framework it's built on.
 The author of the application doesn't own a Mac, so on-going Mac support is dependent on user feedback and user contributions.